Tara Kirk Sell, PhD, MA

 Dr. Sell’s work focuses on improving public health policy and practice in order to reduce the health impacts of disasters and terrorism.
 Her primary research interests focus on health security: the broad intersection of public health and national security.
 She studies past responses to public health emergencies to discover ways to improve future preparedness and response.
 From terrorism to pandemics and natural disasters, she employs mixed methods and multidisciplinary approaches to examine how the public, practitioners, and policymakers prepare for and respond to public health emergencies.
 In turn, she works to build the evidence base to advance policies and practices to minimize impacts of emergent threats.
 Though seemingly distinct, these topics are all linked by crosscutting preparedness and response needs critical to the improvement of the field of health security.

-Dr. Sell has also led several research projects to provide strategic recommendations regarding the Threat and Hazard Identification and Risk Assessment process and the Chemical and Biological Defense Division in Department of Homeland Security.
+Dr. Sell also led several research projects to provide strategic recommendations regarding the Threat and Hazard Identification and Risk Assessment process and the Chemical and Biological Defense Division in the US Department of Homeland Security.
 In addition, she conducts research and analysis of the funding and management of civilian biodefense, radiological/nuclear defense, and chemical defense programs in the US government, providing an accounting of federal funding on a yearly basis.

 Prior to joining the Center in 2009, Dr. Sell was a professional athlete.
 She was a member of the USA national swim team for 8 years and served as captain for 6 USA national swim teams.
 In 2004, she broke the world record in the 100 breaststroke (Short Course Meters) and earned a silver medal at the 2004 Olympics in Athens.

 Dr. Sell completed her PhD at the Johns Hopkins Bloomberg School of Public Health in the Department of Health Policy and Management, where she was a Sommer Scholar.
-Her dissertation work focused on public policy responses to emerging epidemics and, specifically, how the media and policy intertwine in the case of Ebola and the health consequences of these policy actions.
+Her dissertation work focused on public policy responses to emerging epidemics and, specifically, how the media and policy intertwined in the case of Ebola and the health consequences of these policy actions.
 She received a BA in human biology and an MA in anthropological sciences from Stanford University.
 In 2005, she was a Rhodes Scholar finalist.

 1st term (online)